Error estimates for the scalar auxiliary variable (SAV) scheme to the Cahn-Hilliard equation: Energy decay and consistency analysis

 \subsection{Assumption and regularity}

+Before presenting the detailed numerical analysis, we first make some assumptions.
 The quartic growth of the Ginzburg-Landau energy function $F(u) = \frac14 (u^2 - 1)^2$ at infinity poses various technical difficulties for the analysis and approximation of CH equations.
-Although the CH equation does not satisfy the maximum principle, if the maximum norm of the initial condition $u^0$ is bounded by $M$, it has been shown in \cite{caffarelli1995bound} that the maximum norm of the solution of the CH equation for the truncation potential $F(u)$ with quadratic growth rate at infinity is bounded.
-Therefore, it has been a common practice (cf. \cite{shen2010numerical}) to consider the CH equations with a truncated $F(u)$.
-Before presenting the detailed numerical analysis, we first make some assumptions. \begin{assumption} We assume that the potential function $F(u)$ whose derivative $f(u) = F'(u)$ satisfies the following condition: \begin{itemize} \item[(i)] $F \in C^4(\R)$, $F(\pm 1) = 0$, and $F >0 $ elsewhere. \item[(ii)] $f = F'$, there exists a non-negative constant $L$ such that
+Although the CH equation does not satisfy the maximum principle, if the maximum norm of the initial condition $u^0$ is bounded, it has been shown in \cite{caffarelli1995bound} that the maximum norm of the solution of the CH equation for the truncation potential $F(u)$ with quadratic growth rate at infinity is bounded.
+Therefore, it has been a common practice (cf. \cite{shen2010numerical}) to consider the CH equations with a truncated $F(u)$. \begin{assumption} We assume that the potential function $F(u)$ whose derivative $f(u) = F'(u)$ satisfies the following condition: \begin{itemize} \item[(i)] $F \in C^4(\R)$, $F(\pm 1) = 0$, and $F >0 $ elsewhere. \item[(ii)] $f(\pm 1) = 0$, $f'(\pm 1) > 0$, and there exists a non-negative constant $L$ such that

 \end{itemize} \end{assumption}

 In order to trace the dependence of the solution on the small parameter $\varepsilon > 0$, we assume that the solution of \eqref{pde-CH} satisfies the following conditions: \begin{assumption} Suppose there exist positive $\varepsilon$-independent constants $m_0$ and $\rho_j$ for $j = 1, 2, 3$ such that the solution of \eqref{pde-CH} satisfies